matteomanzo-zz/node_github_api/README.md

 #GitHub Profiles

 ##What is it?
-This program gets informations from the Github API, which is connected to our NodeJS server, and displays these informations on a graphical interface styled by jQuery.
+This application shows you the GitHub users info, by typing the GitHub username.
+This project is a Node application, served by Express, who hits the GitHub API and brings back data which will be elaborated and displayed by jQuery.
+Styled by CSS.

 <section align='center'>
   <img src='./screenshot.png' width=83%>
 </section>

-##Project's Aim

 - Learn NodeJS and Express
 - Set and use Node packages